OPProductivity/anythingllm-pdf-parser-embedder-assistant/README.md

 # AnythingLLM PDF Parser Embedder Assistant

-**Localhost app that converts normal and scanned PDF files into AnythingLLM format and automatically uploads and embeds files into new AnythingLLM Desktop workspaces.
+**Localhost app that converts normal and scanned PDF files into AnythingLLM format and automatically uploads and embeds files into new AnythingLLM Desktop workspaces via easy graphical user interface**

 This AnythingLLM (Windows 11) assistant turns one PDF, a selected batch or folder of PDFs, into clean text files, and uploads them and embeds them to AnythingLLM.
 AnythingLLM itself does not support